jodesarro/wldat-library/README.md

-# Library for numerical data sets in WL file format
+# WLdat library: A set of C ++ functions to handle numeric data of files in Wolfram Language package source format

 <p align="right"><a href="README.pt-br.md">Leia em português (br)</a></p>

 A set of C++ functions for handling numeric data in three dimensions from files in [Wolfram Language package source format (WL)](https://reference.wolfram.com/language/ref/format/WL.html).

 WL files have a structure in which data are separated by commas and arrays are grouped by braces.

-It is very useful for importing and exporting tensors, matrices, tables, numeric datasets and so on.
+Such format is very useful for importing and exporting tensors, matrices, tables, numeric datasets and so on.

 ## Available functions